imdevan/imdevan.github.io/about-me/index.md

     <h1> Hi, I'm Devan</h1>
 </header>

-I currently work at [IBM Design](http://www.ibm.com/design/) and live in Austin, TX.
-I work as a [front end developer](http://i.imgur.com/bA3Rn7E.gif) on project Whitewater.
-My team makes it our priority to find the best tools and practices being used in by top tech companies and learn how they can be adopted by IBMers.
-We currently provide Github, Slack, Safari Books Online, and Mural to 2200+ IBM teams.
+I believe in making things that help people.

-Previously, I've worked at GE, the CGI group, and Texas A&M.
+{: .s}

-I like building things, usually in a web-browser.
+I'm a software engineer for hire in Plano, TX.
+Previously at IBM as a [front end developer](http://i.imgur.com/bA3Rn7E.gif) on project Whitewater.
+Where I brought tools and practices with Github, Slack, Safari Books Online, and Mural to 2200+ IBM teams.
 {: .s}

 ## Skills & Technologies